 Undergraduate students may elect to pursue a Bachelor of Science degree in the department by majoring in either animal science or food science.
 Internship programs providing one to six months of off-campus work experience are available in all animal science options and are part of the curriculum for food science.
-Participation in undergraduate organizations (Animal Science Leadership Alliance, Block and Bridle, Dairy Science, Horsemen's Association, Food Industry, Meat Science Association, Oklahoma Collegiate Cattlewomen, Oklahoma Collegiate Cattlewomen, Oklahoma Collegiate Cattlewen, Pre-Vet Club) judging teams (livestock, meats, horses, or dairy cattle) and academic programs (honors, undergraduate research scholars, and academic quadrathalon) improves social, communication, leadership and academic skills and abilities.
+Participation in undergraduate organizations (Animal Science Leadership Alliance, Block and Bridle, Dairy Science, Horsemen's Association, Food Science Club, Meat Science Association, Oklahoma Collegiate Cattlewomen, Oklahoma Collegiate Cattlewomen, Oklahoma Collegiate Cattlewostok, meats, horses, or dairy cattle) and academic programs (honors, undergraduate research scholars, and academic quadrathalon) improves social, communication, leadership and academic skills and abilities.

 Animal Science.
-Undergraduate students may elect study emphasis programs in the areas of Animal Biotechnology, Business, International, Livestock Merchandising, Pre-Veterinary Animal Science, Production, and Ranch Operations, or a double major with Agricultural Communications or with Agricultural Education.
+Undergraduate students may elect study emphasis programs in the areas of Animal Biotechnology, Business, Livestock Merchandising, Pre-Veterinary Animal Science, Production, and Ranch Operations, or a double major with Agricultural Communications or with Agricultural Education.
 In addition, students have the opportunity to concentrate their studies on one or more animal species.